gayanvirajith/nightwatch-demo/README.md

 #### How to run

-You can do the test runner by using following command:
+All your test suites are located in `tests` folder.
+You can execute the test runner by using following command:

 `nightwatch tests/simplifya-login.js`